blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 But following systems of belief other than the Deen of Muhammad is not problematic.
 So according to my system of belief which is not Muhammadian, I consider some things that are permitted in the Deen of Muhammad to be not compatible with my system of belief.

-(1) I must keep proofs for each of these claims
-(2) I must point out that these are my findings based on my study of those sources, and anyone who knows better than me should correct me
+(1) I must keep proofs for each of these claims (there are 73 of them) (2) I must point out that these are my findings based on my study of those sources, and anyone who knows better than me should correct me

 ---